Crystal Opals – A Rainbow Trapped in Stone – opalmine shop here

-Crystal opals are transparent to translucent opals of very high purity and when opaque (non see-through) can also be known as milk opals or white opals.
-Like all opals they are a hydrated silica.
-Please go to the opal encyclopaedia on this site for a full technical description.
+Crystal opals are transparent to translucent opals of very high purity and when opaque (non-see-through) can also be known as milk opals or white opals.
+Like all opals, they are a hydrated silica.
+Please go to the opal encyclopedia on this site for a full technical description.
 They are completely solid and are the second most precious form of opal after Black opal.

 Patterns in Crystal Opals

 Crystal opal shows a variety of patterns and may show multiple patterns in a single specimen.
 Some of the observed patterns are:

 - Broken Flash: shows a dominant flash of two different colors across the entire opal surface, with each color seen at a different angle

 - Contra Luz: shows a play of color when held against a white light

 - Exploding Flash: shows a single prominent color that seems to burst radially outwards on moving the opal